ObelusFamily/Anythink-Market-tau4j/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+To start accept the github repo invitation and clone it to your desktop.
+Then create your own Github Codespace (https://docs.github.com/en/codespaces/overview).
+Once you have your codespace set up you can run docker-compose up to start the server.
+You can check it has started by pointing your browser to https://obelusfamily-anythink-market-tau4j-4w5jgxrr4rrfjpp-3000.githubpreview.dev/api/ping.
+Once everything works you can register yourself as a new user on: https://obelusfamily-anythink-market-tau4j-4w5jgxrr4rrfjpp-3001.githubpreview.dev/register